Perfecthuma61/recipe-genearator/README.md

 ## 💡 About the Project

-[cite_start]In a world where online recipes are abundant but often require specific ingredients, this Recipe Generator aims to bridge the gap between digital culinary data and real-world kitchen limitations. [cite: 58]
+In a world where online recipes are abundant but often require specific ingredients, this Recipe Generator aims to bridge the gap between digital culinary data and real-world kitchen limitations.

-[cite_start]The system takes user input in the form of available ingredients and dynamically recommends dishes that can be prepared with those items. [cite: 49]
+The system takes user input in the form of available ingredients and dynamically recommends dishes that can be prepared with those items.

-[cite_start]This project was developed by **Bharath JR, Darshan L, Monik, and Rithish** as a part of their **B.Tech CSE AIML** program at **Rai Technology University** for their Machine Learning subject. [cite: 5, 6, 7, 8, 9, 10, 16]
+This project was developed by **Bharath JR, Darshan L, Monik, and Rithish** as a part of their **B.Tech CSE AIML** program at **Rai Technology University** for their Machine Learning subject.

 ---

 ## ✨ Key Features

-[cite_start]**Interactive Ingredient Matching:** The system dynamically asks for ingredients a user has and recommends recipes based on them. [cite: 49, 73]
+**Interactive Ingredient Matching:** The system dynamically asks for ingredients a user has and recommends recipes based on them.

-[cite_start]**Intelligent Suggestions:** It computes a matching score for each recipe, prioritizing those with the highest ingredient overlap. [cite: 52]
+**Intelligent Suggestions:** It computes a matching score for each recipe, prioritizing those with the highest ingredient overlap.

-[cite_start]**Fuzzy Matching:** It can handle variations in ingredient names and typos through techniques like fuzzy matching. [cite: 51, 275]
+**Fuzzy Matching:** It can handle variations in ingredient names and typos through techniques like fuzzy matching.

-[cite_start]**Detailed Recipe Information:** Output includes recipe name, cuisine type, rating, ingredients, and step-by-step directions. [cite: 53]
+**Detailed Recipe Information:** Output includes recipe name, cuisine type, rating, ingredients, and step-by-step directions.

-[cite_start]**Resource Efficiency:** Helps minimize food waste by encouraging users to utilize ingredients they already have. [cite: 74, 85]
+**Resource Efficiency:** Helps minimize food waste by encouraging users to utilize ingredients they already have.

-[cite_start]**Extensible Design:** Built to integrate into web apps or voice-based assistants. [cite: 56]
+**Extensible Design:** Built to integrate into web apps or voice-based assistants.

 ---